What's the Best ED Treatment in 2024?

 Photo by Innerbody Research

 Insider Tip: If you’re willing to take on some hassle and you know your goal is to take as-needed tadalafil at a dosage no stronger than 5mg, then tadalafil from Hims could conceivably be your most economical option.
-That’s because you could request daily tadalafil on a quarterly billing cycle, which brings the cost per dose below $3 (slightly less money than the $3.21/dose cost of BlueChew’s 6mg chewable doses).
-You could then temporarily cancel your Hims subscription until you make your way through that stock of 90 doses and reinstate it whenever you need more.
-Canceling and restarting through Hims carries no financial penalty, but there’s also the value of your own time to consider; resubscribing would be a nuisance.
-And lastly, doses lower than 5mg would be considered on the low side for as-needed tadalafil.
+That’s because you could request daily tadalafil tablets on a yearly billing cycle, which brings the cost per dose to nearly $1.00.
+You could then temporarily cancel your Hims subscription until you make your way through that stock of 360 doses and reinstate it whenever you need more.
+Canceling and restarting through Hims carries no financial penalty.
+All that said, doses lower than 5mg would be slightly on the low side for as-needed tadalafil.
 But if they work for you, then all the better.

 Pros